Terminology used in the product and documentation

 The tenant created for you has a domain name of <account>.onmicrosoft.com.
 For example, contoso.onmicrosoft.com.

 |Instance||When you sign up for a trial or purchase a Dynamics 365 for Customer Engagement apps subscription, a Customer Engagement apps Production instance is created.
 Each additional production or non-production (Sandbox) Customer Engagement instance you add creates a separate and isolated Dynamics 365 for Customer Engagement apps organization on the same tenant.

 An instance has the URL format: https://<URL name>.crm.dynamics.com.
 For example, https://contososales.crm.dynamics.com.

-For example, a subscription might be 100 licenses of Dynamics 365 (online) Professional and 10 licenses of Dynamics 365 (online) Enterprise.
+For example, a subscription might be 100 licenses of Dynamics 365 for Customer Engagement apps Professional and 10 licenses of Dynamics 365 for Customer Engagement apps Enterprise.

 User accounts are stored in an organization’s cloud directory within Azure Active Directory, and are typically deleted when the user leaves the organization.
 Organizational accounts differ from Microsoft accounts in that they are created and managed by admins in the organization, not by the user.

 |Security group||If your company has multiple Customer Engagement instances, you can use instance security groups to control which licensed users can access a particular instance.
 More information: Control user access to instances: security groups and licenses|